Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Ablation study

-\emph{Number of negative samples in LFA:} In the training phase, we found that the number of negative samples affects the model performance.
+In the training phase, we found that the number of negative samples affects the model performance.
 We vary this number $k$ from 1 to 6 and report the result in Table \ref{table7}.
 Our default setting ($k = 4$) appears to be the best.